 I should start by explaining that our presses must hang plates for printing before each job.
 During the process, a familiar song plays loudly to alert all the workers.
 This lets them know not to touch the machine while it’s moving, much like a forklift beeping when it’s in reverse, but this happens to be a melody instead.

-Rick Wilson, pressroom supervisor, became interested in printing when his high school journalism class took a tour of the local newspaper.
+Rick Wilson, a pressroom supervisor, became interested in printing when his high school journalism class took a tour of the local newspaper.
 He is still embedded in the printing industry 40 years later.

 We asked him what his favorite part of his job is and he told us, “It’s really cool when you’re explaining to somebody what you do and how you do it and you see a light bulb go off in their head.”